nicc777/kubernetes-from-scratch/chapter_06/README.md

 ### Applying Cluster Changes

-To ensure we start of a clean slate, we will first delete our current service:
+To ensure we start of a clean slate, we will first delete our current service.
+Both commands is not strictly speaking required, but it depends on where you are in this guide and if you are re-creating perhaps an previous experiment, so these two commands will ensure that everything from this guide at least is cleaned up:

 ```shell
 kubectl delete ingress conversions-ingress ; kubectl delete service conversions-service; kubectl delete deployment conversions-deployment